ops2go/gocrm/README.md

 > A reusable CRM starter project for real-world business based on Angular 5, Angular-Material 5.

-This project starts from a popular starter project [AngularClass/AngularStarter](https://github.com/AngularClass/angular-starter).
-The goal of this project is to create reusable project for real-world business.
-To achieve this target, we need a solution which includes simple authentication process, restful API feature with token support and simple but elegant UI design.

 #### Features

 * This project is built on the top of AngularClass/Angular-Starter.